-But your target audience does not have the same exposure to your marketing and also have a different need – they want a safe pair of hands, someone professional that can limit the risks of appointing a new supplier.
+But your target audience does not have the same exposure to your marketing (so they don’t get bored) and also have a different need (they want a safe pair of hands).
+Your new customers are looking for someone professional that can limit the risks of appointing a supplier.

 How the need to reduce risk influences your marketing message